 How has it impacted your life?

 This project has been amazing.
 I not only have discovered a love of photography but have regained my sense of self esteem.
 When I started the project I was really struggling with the idea of image.
 Taking the photographs has helped me regain that.
 It also provides me with a creative outlet when I fall into a slump.
 It also makes me incredibly proud that the women involved have been so enthusiastic.
-A lot of them had never taken a and this gave them the opportunity to play with their cameras, be the art director as well as the model and portray themselves in ways they never thought imaginable.
+A lot of them had never taken a self portrait and this gave them the opportunity to play with their cameras, be the art director as well as the model and portray themselves in ways they never thought imaginable.
 Sometimes women get nervous or shy in front of a camera but in a self portrait you have complete control over the situation, if you don’t like an image you erase it.
 It’s as simple as that.
 I am very blessed to have such wonderful people involved in this project.
 It also made me realize how important my female friendships were.

 What is the next step for you as a photographer and curator of fabulous photos?